 An Honours Degree (360 credits) at 2:2 or above**.
-If you wish to train as a Secondary teacher your degree must closely relate to the curriculum area chosen.
 For those with a Foundation degree this must be supplemented by at least 120 credits at HE level.

 **Applications with a 3rd Class degrees may be accepted and will be considered on a case-by-case basis

 - Level 2 BTEC (Pass or above)

 - O Level (Grades 1-6/A-C)

 - SCE Standard Grade (Level 1-3)